Independent Contractor Misclassification: Risks and Best Practices

 The information contained in this site is provided for informational purposes only, and should not be construed as legal advice on any subject matter.

-Pilot is an all-in-one payroll and HR solution for your company that works globally across over 240 countries (including the US).
-With Pilot, you’ll see just how easy it is to reduce time, costs, and headaches by getting expert advice that’s familiar with the ins and outs of hiring in a modern, global economy.If you’re interested in simplifying your payroll and making sure that you’re compliant with employee classification laws in the US and beyond, schedule a free demo today.Going global isn't daunting when you partner with Pilot. 🤝
+Plane is an all-in-one payroll and HR solution for your company that works globally across over 240 countries (including the US).
+With Plane, you’ll see just how easy it is to reduce time, costs, and headaches by getting expert advice that’s familiar with the ins and outs of hiring in a modern, global economy.If you’re interested in simplifying your payroll and making sure that you’re compliant with employee classification laws in the US and beyond, schedule a demo today.Going global isn't daunting when you partner with Plane. 🤝

 Schedule a demo